-Sponsors are part of a commemorative community.
-They commemorate the people who died in the Provinzial- Heil und Pflegeanstalt Waldniel-Hostert during the Nazi era.
-Little is known about these people’s lives.
-In many cases, the available information is limited to a name, date of birth and death, and cause of death.
+The sponsors are part of a society of remembrance.
+They remind of the people that died in the Provinzial- Heil und Pflegeanstalt Waldniel-Hostert during the Nazi Regime.
+Little is known of their life histories.
+The information is often limited to the name, the date of birth and death, as well as the cause of death.

-Sponsors have direct contact with this trace in that they write the names and biographical data in their own handwriting.
-The handwriting is then transferred to brass plates and mounted on a commemorative wall at the former cemetery.
+Sponsors have direct contact with this trace in that they write the names and biographical data in their own handwriting on wax wafers.
+The handwriting was transferred to brass plates and will be mounted on a commemorative wall at the former cemetery.
 This process is significantly more elaborate than creating common inscriptions on grave stones as each name, each handwriting, is different.
 The memorial plaques do not correspond with the aesthetics of a serial manufacturing process.
-The different writing styles leave a personal trace of 548 people who are alive today and want to actively keep alive the memory of the crime.

 Two main sculptural elements structure the grounds of the memorial site.